Undiluted neem oil for head lice--now what?

 After 2 Nix treatments and countless hours of combing with lice combs, she had discovered a live bug this morning in her hair.
 So I switched to neem oil.

-I just applied undiluted neem oil directly onto my 15 year old daughter's scalp to treat head lice.
+I just applied undiluted neem oil directly onto my 15-year-old daughter's scalp to treat head lice.
 We left the oil in her hair for more than an hour, then she shampooed her hair.

 To say that it stinks is a huge understatement.
 I nearly threw-up, and our bathroom is nearly uninhabitable.
 I combed thoroughly and found maybe one tiny dead louse.